aarati-K/wiscer/README.md

 5. For Intel Skylake architecture family, we can program the PMU of core ID `1` as follows:
     - To enable all PMU units on the core, set register IA32_PERF_GLOBAL_CTRL at 0x38f to 0x70000000f:\
     `wrmsr -p 1 0x38f 0x70000000f`
-    - To enable all fixed counters, set register IA32_FIXED_CTR_CTRL MSR at 0x38d to 0x333:\
+    - To enable all fixed counters (reference cycles, actual cycles, retired instructions, etc.), set register IA32_FIXED_CTR_CTRL MSR at 0x38d to 0x333:\
     `wrmsr -p 1 0x38d 0x333`
     - Program register IA32_PERFEVTSEL0 (0x186) to count L3 misses:\
     `wrmsr -p 1 0x186 0x43412e`